-We are less than two weeks away from the opening day of Georgia’s deer season.
+We are just over a month away from the opening day of Georgia’s deer season.
 Can you believe it?
-I hope you’ve been scouting and shooting your bow all summer, so you can just kick back these last two weeks and wait for your alarm to go off on September 9.
+I hope you’ve been scouting and shooting your bow all summer, so you can just kick back these last few weeks and wait for your alarm to go off on September 14.

 If you like me, however, that’s not the case.

-While I have been doing some scouting and shooting my bow this summer, I still seem to have more to do before opening day than I can possibly accomplish.
+While I have been doing a good bit of scouting and shooting my bow this summer, I still seem to have more to do before opening day than I can possibly accomplish.
 But I know come sunrise on opening day, I’ll be settled in my treestand ready to mark the first deer of the season on my harvest log.

 If you’re feeling a little behind and don’t know where to start, here are five items to put on your to-do list for the next two weeks.